-- Bake until a toothpick comes out clean when inserted in the middle, about 40-50 minutes in a glass loaf pan and 30-40 minutes in a metal loaf pan.
+- Bake: Bake until a toothpick comes out clean when inserted in the middle, about 40-45 minutes in a metal loaf pan (50-60 minutes for glass pan).

-- Let cool slightly before slicing.
-Serving suggestion: smear a warm slice with butter.
+- Serve: Let cool slightly before slicing.
+Serving suggestion: smear a warm slice with butter, our Crock Pot Apple Butter, or cream cheese.
 For a sweeter treat, sprinkle with more sugar and cinnamon.

 Freeze For Later: Bake and let bread cool completely.
 Wrap tightly in a few layers of plastic wrap and foil.
 Squeeze out all the air, seal, and freeze.

 Prepare From Frozen: Let bread thaw on the counter or in the fridge.
-Or you can use the defrost setting on your microwave.
+Or you can use the defrost setting on the microwave.